 The Tenth Amendment states that the only powers the federal government has are those which are explicitly stated in the Constitution.

 All three of these amendments protect future generations from tyranny.

 The Founding Fathers had just broken away from a king and Parliament in England who had grown incredibly powerful.
-For this reason, the theme that pervaded the entire Bill of Rights was the idea that governments cannot be trusted.
-While they are necessary, they also need to be minimized as much as possible.
+For this reason, the theme that permeated the entire Bill of Rights was the idea that governments cannot be trusted.
+While necessary, they must also be minimized as much as possible.